fengshuai0210/csst-ifs-gehong/docs/source/index.rst

 Welcome to Gehong's documentation!
 ===================================

-**Gehong** is a Python library for modelling the data of intergral field spectrascopy of Chinese Space Station Telescopy (CSST-IFS).
-This library can also be used for modelling the data of other IFS instrument.
+**Gehong** is a Python package for modelling the data of intergral field spectrascopy mounted on the Chinese Space Station Telescopy (CSST-IFS).
+This package can also be used for modelling the data of other IFS instruments.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.